 If the last five people have failed in a job, it isn’t the people, it’s the job

-In my conversations with CEOs, they often bring up how hard it can be to fill certain job openings–even in the wake of the pandemic where more people find themselves unemployed.
+In my conversations with CEOs, they often bring up that they are having difficulty hiring for certain job openings–even in the wake of the pandemic where more people find themselves unemployed.
 That’s especially true when it comes to hiring for a critically important position, like a top salesperson or engineer.
-These CEOs tell me that, because of the unique nature of their particular business, they simply can’t find the people who match up the requirements of the position.
+These CEOs tell me that, because of the unique nature of their particular business, they simply can’t find the people who match the requirements of the position.

 1. Add Support